-As a service to Design Professionals, the State Fire Marshal's Office will perform preliminary Fire Marshal reviews of schematic plans and issue written comments to assist in the completion of design.
+As a service to Design Professionals, the State Fire Marshal's Office will perform informal Fire Marshal reviews of preliminary plans and issue written comments to assist in the completion of design.
 This is encouraged for large or complex projects to avoid delays in issuing the final approval and construction permits.
-Design Professionals should submit two sets of schematic plans to the State Fire Marshal's Office with a 354 Plans Transmittal Letter and mark the request as "Preliminary Review".
+Design Professionals should follow the submission process outlined below and mark the request as "Preliminary Review".
 Drawings submitted for a preliminary review are not required to be signed and sealed.

-For the design/bid/build delivery method, the Design Professional should submit two sets of 100% complete construction documents with a 354 Plans transmittal Letter to the State Fire Marshal's Office.
-For CM/GC and Design-Build delivery methods, if site grading and other construction phase services are to commence in advance of the completed construction documents, the State Fire Marshal's Office will consider the issuance of two intermediate construction permits:
+For CM/GC and Design-Build delivery methods, if site grading and other construction phase services are to commence in advance of the completed construction documents, the State Fire Marshall's Office will consider the issuance of two intermediate construction permits: